 Setting up the nextcloud directory

-[root@webserver]# cp -R nextcloud /var/www/
+[root@instance]# cp -R nextcloud /var/www/

-[root@webserver]# chown -R www-data:www-data /var/www/nextcloud
+[root@instance]# chown -R www-data:www-data /var/www/nextcloud

 Alias /nextcloud "/var/www/nextcloud/" <Directory /var/www/nextcloud/> Options +FollowSymlinks AllowOverride All <IfModule mod_dav.c> Dav off </IfModule> SetEnv HOME /var/www/nextcloud SetEnv HTTP_HOME /var/www/nextcloud </Directory>

-Then symlink /etc/apache2/sites-enabled/nextcloud.conf to /etc/apache2/sites-available/nextcloud.conf by running
+Next, symlink /etc/apache2/sites-enabled/nextcloud.conf to /etc/apache2/sites-available/nextcloud.conf by running the following:

-[root@webserver]# ln -s /etc/apache2/sites-available/nextcloud.conf \ /etc/apache2/sites-enabled/nextcloud.conf
+[root@instance]# ln -s /etc/apache2/sites-available/nextcloud.conf \ /etc/apache2/sites-enabled/nextcloud.conf

-Nextcloud also needs certain apache modules to run properly, enable them by running
+Nextcloud also needs certain apache modules to run properly.
+Enable them by running:

-[root@webserver]# a2enmod rewrite
+[root@instance]# a2enmod rewrite

-Finishing the Installation
+Step 8 — Finishing the Installation